sgolodetz/smglib/README.md

 ### Development Installation

-Note: Installing the framework currently takes a bit more effort than we would prefer (sorry!).
-We plan to address this gradually over time.
+Note #1: Installing the framework currently takes a bit more effort than we would prefer (sorry!).
+We plan to address this in future.

+Note #2: The installation instructions are currently for Windows, although there's no inherent reason why the framework can't work on Linux or Mac OS X. Again, we plan to address this in future.

 1. Choose a root directory, hereafter (and in the submodule-level README files) referred to as `<root>`.